samersultan/sublime-text-4-color-scheme/README.md

 ===================

-Ported color scheme from my sublime text 2 tubster mod theme: https://github.com/samersultan/sublime-text-2-color-scheme
+*Ported color scheme from my sublime text 2 tubster modded theme: https://github.com/samersultan/sublime-text-2-color-scheme*

+My modified version of the tubster color scheme for Sublime Text 3:

 Here is a screen shot of the moded color scheme (click image for full size):